nvssaiteja5/devops/README.md

  ***
  ### Git branch
  `git checkout <branch_name>`
- * It will change the branch to  the branch which we specified
+ * It will change to  the branch which we specified.

 `git checkout -b <new_branch>`
-* It will create a new branch and it will change to that branch
+* It will create a new branch and it will change to that branch.

 `git branch`
-* It will show all the branches and green mark indicated the branch you are inn
+* It will show all the branches and green mark indicates the branch we are in .